 Other signs that your baby is getting plenty of milk:

 Your baby passes enough clear or pale yellow urine.
 The urine is not deep yellow or orange.
+Look for 1 wet diaper per day of life for the first 5 days, then at least 6 wet diapers per day thereafter.

 Your baby has enough bowel movements (at least once a day).